 This article will also help you decide if jute is right for your home decor projects.
 Regardless of whether you’re making a bedsheet, curtain, or sofa, you’ll definitely appreciate the durability, style, and comfort of jute fabric.

 Jute is a plant-based fiber that is certified organic by governmental agencies like the U.S. Department of Agriculture (USDA) and the European Union (EU).
 Most jute is grown outside of the U.S., but all jute fibers meet stringent standards for organic certification.
 Learn about the advantages of jute fabric.
 To learn more, read our article on the benefits of jute fabric.

 Jute is an excellent eco-friendly natural fiber.
 The cost-to-outcome ratio is great, too.
-It is made from bundles of one to four metres of stems.
+It is made from bundles of one to four meters of stems.
 The stems are cut and soaked in water, loosening the fibers.
-The softened fibres can then be sucked from the stem.
-In addition to being environmentally-friendly, jute is also a natural fiber, meaning no toxic chemicals are used in the process of making it.
+The softened fibers can then be sucked from the stem.
+In addition to being environmentally friendly, jute is also a natural fiber, meaning no toxic chemicals are used in the process of making it.

 Because jute is a natural fiber, it retains moisture and odor and is therefore difficult to clean.
 It is also delicate and easily damaged by the washing machine.
 Avoid drying it in the sun, as it will begin to fade and dry.
 Also, don’t wash jute with other fabrics.
 The fibers will shed and can be difficult to remove from clothes.
 After drying, hang your garments to dry.